POCO M2 Pro's sale today at 12 pm via Flipkart

 Written byShubham Gupta

-POCO M2 Pro is all set to go on another sale in India today at 12pm via Flipkart.
+POCO M2 Pro, which was launched last month as a slightly tweaked version of the Redmi Note 9 Pro, will go on another sale in India today.
+The mid-range handset will be up for grabs at 12 pm via Flipkart.

-The handset comes with a Snapdragon 720G chipset, a quad rear camera setup, and a 5,000mAh battery with 33W fast-charging support.
+As for key highlights, it comes with a Snapdragon 720G chipset, quad rear cameras, a 5,000mAh battery, and 33W fast-charging support.

-To recall, it was launched earlier in July and arrives as a slightly tweaked version of the Redmi Note 9 Pro.

-The M2 Pro offers an all-glass body with a punch-hole design and a noticeable bottom bezel.
-On the rear, it houses a square-shaped quad-camera module.
+The POCO M2 Pro features an all-glass body with a punch-hole design and a slim bottom bezel.
+On the rear, it packs a quad-camera setup.

-It is offered in 'Out of the Blue', 'Green and Greener', and 'Two Shades of Black' color options.
+It is available in 'Two Shades of Black', 'Green and Greener', and 'Out of the Blue' color options.

-The POCO M2 Pro draws power from an octa-core Snapdragon 720G chipset, paired with up to 6GB of RAM and up to 128GB of storage.

-The handset runs on Android 10-based MIUI and packs a 5,000mAh battery with 33W fast-charging support.
+The handset runs on Android 10-based MIUI and houses a 5,000mAh battery with 33W fast-charging support.

 Love Science news?